piyushawasthi/kabuni/README.md

 ### How to use
 ```
 1: Create Signup
-2: Create new url like (shorten: test and target URL= https://www.google.com)
+2: Create new shortner add target URL= https://www.google.com and click generate
-3: Hit localhost:3000/test it will redirect you on google
+3: Hit localhost:3000/shorten_url it will redirect you on google
 4: Come to index page and click on your url
 5: Check how many times you visited.
+6: To change Base url update URL in application.yml
 ```

 ## Thanks